 This health plan covers outpatient cardiac rehabilitation when it is furnished for you by a cardiac rehabilitation provider.
 You will be covered for as many visits as are medically necessary for your condition.
-Your first visit must be within 26 weeks of the date that you were first diagnosed with cardiovascular disease.
-Or, you must start within 26 weeks after you have had a cardiac event.
-Blue Cross and Blue Shield must determine through medical documentation that you meet one of these conditions: you have cardiovascular disease or angina pectoris; or you have had a myocardial infarction, angioplasty, or cardiovascular surgery.
-(This type of surgery includes: a heart transplant; or coronary bypass graft surgery;
+To receive coverage, Blue Cross and Blue Shield must determine through medical documentation that you meet one of these conditions: you have cardiovascular disease or angina pectoris; or you have had a myocardial infarction, angioplasty, or cardiovascular surgery.
+(This type of surgery includes: a heart transplant; or coronary bypass graft surgery; or valve repair or replacement.)
+For angina pectoris, this health plan covers only one course of cardiac rehabilitation for each member.